BiomedSciAI/fuse-med-ml/fuse_examples/imaging/oai_example/README.md

 - `test_ckpt`: Path to the checkpoint for testing.
 If set to "null", the model will train using the train and validation sets.
 If a path is provided, it will perform evaluation on the test set using the given checkpoint.

 To load pretrained weights or start from certain checkpoint you need to set only <b>one</b> of the following:
-- `suprem_weights`: Path to the backbone pretrained weights from SupRem (download from https://github.com/MrGiovanni/SuPreM)
+- `suprem_weights`: Path to the backbone pretrained weights from SuPreM (download from https://github.com/MrGiovanni/SuPreM)
 - `dino_weights`: Path to the backbone pretrained weights from Dino
 - `resume_training_from`: Path to training checkpoint
 - `test_ckpt`: If set, the test set as defined in `test_folds` will be evaluated using this checkpoint